p-program/website/content/post/FengQingYang.md

 > Feel free even you forget the API.
 Thinking is the most important thing  while learning.

-As a matter of fact, 风清扬 taught 令狐冲 (LingHuChong) how to became a truth swordsman in the book.
+As a matter of fact, 风清扬 taught 令狐冲 (LingHuChong) how to become a truth swordsman in the book.

-But as for me, he is my Gandalf who teach me how to write the code.
+He is the different kind of superhero.
+He is my Gandalf who teaches me coding.

-He is the different kind of super hero.
 He belongs to China, without no doubt.

-Yes, China does have our own superheroes.You know nothing because you do not learn our culture.
+Yes, China does have our own superheroes.You know nothing because you don't learn our culture.